curlygirly/cv-1/README.md

 - Quantitative Methods for Business Decisions BA(Hons)
 - Final project was a statistical analysis of the ageing population of Hertfordshire, done for and in conjunction with Hertfordshire County Council
-- Enthusiastic member of the Judo society and Students' Union
+- Active member with responsibilities in the Judo society and students' union

 ####Gemological Institute of America  (Graduated 1996)